MariaQ93/Software-Engineering-Team-Project/README.md

 Conducting code reviews and progress demonstrations.
 Achievements

+TIMELINE:
+Dec/1:preject kickoff and sprint 1 planning meeting
+  roles: Menghao Hu was the product owner.
+Liyin Qin was a scrum Master.
+  Created project repository.
+  Extended requirements specification document from the second team project submission. established a schedule for sprint 1 and sprint 2.

+Dec/2: sprint 1
+  worked on the product backlog. prioritized our requirements.

+Dec/3: sprint 1 review meeting and Sprint 2 planning meeting work on implementation of FR1, FR2, FR3, and FR8.

+Dec/4: sprint 2
+  found bugs in the program

+Dec/5: sprint 2 review meeting
+  successfully completed FR1, FR2, FR3 and FR8.
+  created a UML deployment diagram for our project

 By the end of two sprints, our team successfully achieved the following:

 Deployment Model: Transformed the FR1,FR2,FR3,FR8 into a deployment model.